asfawayalk/django-celery-redis-drf-docker/README.md

 **This project includes**

-Django, Djangorestframework, flower, celery, celery-beat, docker, redis, postgres
+Django, Djangorestframework, flower, celery, celery-beat, docker, redis, postgres, swagger

 **How to run the project**